owais635/MERNG-social-media-app/README.md

 # MERNG-social-media-app

-This project created by following the [tutorial](https://youtu.be/n1mdAPFq2Os).
+This project was created by following the [tutorial](https://youtu.be/n1mdAPFq2Os) and/or the [playlist](https://youtube.com/playlist?list=PLMhAeHCz8S3_pgb-j51QnCEhXNj5oyl8n).

 This project makes user of: `MongoDB`, `Express`, `React`, `Node`, `GraphQL`.